Proposed RMD Rule Changes May Impact Your IRA

 Planning Point: Taking RMDs based on the minor child’s life expectancy until age 21 will likely result in relatively small RMDs and preserve much of the tax deferral for a bit longer.

-RMD Changes for Inherited IRAs
+RMD changes for inherited IRAs

 The proposed regulations contain a big surprise for non-spouse taxpayers who inherit IRAs where the IRA owner had already begun taking RMDs.
 The proposed regulations focus on the “required beginning date” which is April 1 of the year after the IRA owner turns 72.
 Under the proposed regulations if a non-spouse taxpayer inherits a traditional IRA from someone who reached the “required beginning date” for RMDs, that beneficiary must take RMDs in each year 1 thorough 9 based on their own life expectancy.
 The remainder of the IRA must then be withdrawn in year 10.